 Using a Butcher Block Workbench as a Desk

 The build quality of the bench is okay.
 The legs assembled straight but the company logo was stamped on crooked.
 If you decide to use this bench in a visible area, don't assemble it with the company logo facing outwards.
-The actual butcher block surface is kind of inconsistent too.
+The butcher block surface is kind of inconsistent too.
 I bought two of these benches and one was flat while they other was bowed up a bit in the center.
 Also one looked really nice one side, but was full of knots on the other while one looked great on both sides.
 One other note about the butcher blocks is the surfaces were supposed to be treated with mineral oil.
 One looked like it had almost no oil applied while one had so much oil applied it felt tacky to touch.
 I'm not sure if one was sitting in the warehouse longer than the other or we got one that wasn't actually oiled, but the difference between the two was pretty dramatic.

-I am going to wait for the mineral oil to wear away and evaporate some more so I can refinish the surface.
-This is not the fault of the manufacturer, but if I were going to do this again, I would have ordered a raw butcher block and just finished it myself with some Danish oil.
+I am going to wait for the mineral oil to wear away and evaporate so I can refinish the surface.
+If I were going to buy these again, I would have ordered raw butcher blocks and just finished them myself with Danish oil.
 Now I need to wait awhile before I can refinish it. it's not a huge deal, but I wanted to throw that out there if you were on the fence about getting one that was already treated with mineral oil or one that was completely unfinished.
-Either get one with a more durable finish or be prepared to finish a raw surface.
+Either get one with a more durable finish or be prepared to apply your own finish.

-Shipping was pretty easy, but it is not as cheap or mindless as getting something from Amazon.
+Shipping was pretty easy, but it is not as cheap or easy as getting something shipped from Amazon.
 These are big heavy workbenches.
 I think the invoice said the whole shipment weighed about 300lbs.
 It also comes on a non-standard size pallet through an LTL carrier.
 It costs extra to have the pallet delivered to a home address because they need to use a lift gate truck.
 If you can have it delivered to someplace with a receiving dock, you can save yourself about $130 on shipping.
 You just need to have a truck to get it home.